MatthewBurke1995/MatthewBurke1995.github.io/docs/copulas.md

 ```

-Even with our very poor modeling of the marginal distributions the gumbel copula is able to give us a much better estimation of the probability that both companies would drop 5% in a single day.
+Even with our poor modeling of the marginal distributions the Gumbel copula is able to give us a much better estimation of the probability that both companies would drop 5% in a single day.
 Looking at the history over the last 5 years there have been 7 out of 1258 trading days in which both companies dropped 5% (0.0056 by proportion).

 ## Graphing the result